 Such articles are a great way to attract new readers.
 The point is that you publish a post written by a renowned industry expert in your blog.

 Most likely, this expert will share a link to the publication with their audience.
-As a result, you can get a portion of new visitors to expand your existing readership.
-If the content is quality and relevant, some of the visitors will subscribe to updates to be converted into customers in the future.
+As a result, you can get a portion of new visitors to expand the existing readership.
+In addition, if the content is quality and relevant, some of the visitors will subscribe to updates to be converted into customers in the future.

 Try to play on contrast